 In terms of cleaning your amethyst ring, Roberts recommends lukewarm water and some soap.
 “I never recommend using ultrasonic cleaners on any jewelry, even diamonds, since even diamonds can chip if they vibrate against each other,” he adds.

-Tacori Horizon Shine Amethyst and Diamond Emerald Ring
+Tacori Horizon Shine Amethyst & Diamond Emerald Ring

 Amethyst has a more delicate look to it when paired with white gold or sterling silver.
 This Tacori option features an emerald-cut amethyst sitting horizontally with pavé diamonds lining both ends.